max-cmoa/browsersync-reload-browser-test/README.md

   A starter theme for beginners.
 This theme separates all templates into their own folders for organizational purposes.
 If you want to add a template, it is recommended that you add your template to the appropriate template directory.

+  For css to work, you must either run
+  $ gulp
+  or
+  $ gulp sassTask

   Sass needs to use @use instead of @import.
 Please note that the package **gulp-sass** does not work with the new syntax @use.
 Until then, use the Sass on command line or Sass watch.

   Remember these words: **Make one change/save at a time, and reload your browser to see if your change worked**.